Explore UAB

 Following submission, the University Contracts Office will perform an initial review of the contract and verify that all requirements for its submission have been met.

 In some instances, in addition to the review by the originating department, a specialized and additional review may be necessary.
-The departments that may provide a specialized review include the Harbert Institute of Innovation and Entrepreneurship (UAB Research Foundation), the UAB Information Technology Office, the UAB Office of Risk Management, the UAB Institutional Review Board, the UAB Institutional Animal Care and Use Committee, the UAB Office of Responsible Research Practices, the Office of Compliance and Risk Assurance, the Office of Process and Quality Management, and University Relations.
+The departments that may provide a specialized review include the Harbert Institute of Innovation and Entrepreneurship (UAB Research Foundation), the UAB Information Technology Office, University Risk Management, the UAB Institutional Review Board, the UAB Institutional Animal Care and Use Committee, the UAB Office of Responsible Research Practices, the Office of Compliance and Risk Assurance, the Office of Process and Quality Management, and University Relations.
 The University Contracts office will initiate the specialized review.

 • Harbert Institute of Innovation and Entrepreneurship (UAB Research Foundation) reviews the contract if it contains significant intellectual property requirements that may impact UAB.